In the US we utilize 5 Classes to describe the types of Fire A, B, C, D & K

 CO2 extinguishes a fire by removing or displacing the Oxygen in the air and by cooling the burning material.
-That being said will a CO2 extinguish a fire in a Class A, D or K fire – maybe, but they are not rated to do so for the following reasons.
+That being said, will a CO2 extinguish a fire in a Class A, D or K fire – maybe?
+But they are not rated to do so for the following reasons.

 CO2 is stored under high pressure so using it on Class A fire can be ineffective since the discharging CO2 can spread or disperse the burning materials.

-Burning Restaurant Grease is often above its auto ignition temperature and although CO2 has some cooling effect the quantity required to keep it from dissipating quickly and effect the a cooling the grease to the point that it will not flash back is too large to be stored in a hand held fire extinguisher.
+Burning Restaurant Grease is often above its auto ignition temperature and although CO2 has some cooling effect the quantity required to keep it from dissipating quickly and effect the cooling of the grease to the point that it will not flash back is too large to be stored in a hand held fire extinguisher.

 I hope this information helps